-Amounts due to the Vendors of \$5.0 million represents the balance owing to companies controlled by certain directors, officers and unitholders of the Partnership for the purchase of the businesses of CFS and Impact.
-The amount was determined based on a working capital adjustment pursuant to the respective drilling fluid business acquisition agreements, as amended.
-This amount is represented by unsecured promissory notes that are for a two year term, at such time they become payable on demand, and are non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
-On June 29, 2006 \$1.0 million of the promissory notes were converted into Class A Units.
-Subsequent to the period end, additional promissory notes were converted (note 16).
+The amount due to the related party of \$750,000 represents the balance owing to one of the principals of Impact in respect of the Partnership's acquisition of the assets of Impact.
+The amount was originally determined based on a working capital adjustment pursuant to the respective acquisition agreements, as amended.
+This amount is represented by an unsecured promissory note that is for a two year term from March 2, 2006, the closing date of the acquisitions, and is non-interest bearing for the first year of the term but shall bear interest at the Royal Bank of Canada prime rate on the second year of the term.
+Of the \$6.0 million aggregate principal amount of the unsecured promissory notes issued, \$4.75 million in aggregate principal amount of unsecured promissory notes were converted into Class A units and \$500,000 was repaid in cash (note 4).

-On March 2, 2006, the Partnership acquired certain land, building and related equipment (the "Carlyle facility") from persons who are non-arms length with CES.
-The Carlyle facility was acquired from a corporation that was owned by Rodney L. Carpenter, Kenneth D. Zandee and a third party.
-Mr. Carpenter is an officer and director of CES and a significant shareholder of CFS as well as a director of the General Partner.
-Mr. Zandee is an officer of CES and a significant shareholder of CFS.
-The Carlyle facility was acquired for \$260,000 which represented fair market value.
+On March 2, 2006, the Partnership acquired certain land, building and related equipment (the "Carlyle Facility") from persons who are non-arms length with the Partnership.
+The Carlyle Facility was acquired from a corporation that was owned by Rodney L. Carpenter, Kenneth D. Zandee and a third party.
+Mr. Carpenter is an officer and director of the General Partner and a significant shareholder of CFS.
+Mr. Zandee is an officer of the General Partner and a significant shareholder of CFS.
+The Carlyle Facility was acquired for \$260,000 which represented fair market value.

-15. Supplemental Information:
+15. Supplemental Information

-Components of change in non-cash working capital balances: Three Months -cash Ended June 30, 2006 121-day Period Ended June 30, 2006
+Components of change in non-cash working capital balances: Three Months Ended Sept 30, 2006 213-day Period Ended Sept 30, 2006

 Operating:

-Accounts receivable \$ 11,543 \$ 12,052
+Accounts receivable \$ (7,845) \$ 4,207

-Inventory 334 (271)
+Inventory (456) (727)

-Due from Vendors 266 =

-Prepaid expenses 127 (204)
+Prepaid expenses 59 (145)

-Accounts payable and accrued liabilities (9,106) (6,443)

-3,164 5,134

-Financing:

-Accounts payable and accrued liabilities (812) -
+Accounts payable and accrued liabilities 4,351 (2,092)

+Deferred revenue 777 777

-\$ 2,352 \$ 5,134
+\$ (3,114) \$ 2,020

-16. Subsequent Events:
+16. Subsequent Events